 As a Spielberg piece, Always seems unusual just because itís so darned bland.
-Actually, it stands out in other ways, mainly because it remains his sole foray into the romantic comedy genre.
-Of course, other Spielberg flicks included romantic elements, and Always features drama and bathos as well as some lighter aspects, but it still seems unique due to its emphasis.
+Actually, it stands out in other ways, mainly because it offers the directorís rare foray into the romantic comedy genre.
+Of course, other Spielberg flicks included romantic elements, and Always features drama and bathos as well as some lighter aspects, but it still seems unusual due to its emphasis.

 The film focuses on the adventures of pilots who drop water on forest fires.
 Regarded as the best of the bunch, Pete (Dreyfuss) lives a good life with his best friend and coworker Al (Goodman) as well as his radio controller girlfriend Dorinda (Hunter).
 However, she worries about him due to the danger involved in the job, and his risky attitude toward the task doesnít engender fewer worries on her part.

 As such, Pete agrees to take on a job as a pilot trainer, though he hates to leave the active skies.
-Nonetheless, he does this to show his affection for Dorinda, although he apparently canít bring himself to actually tell her he loves her.
-Inevitably, Pete takes on one last job when a major fire roars, and he doesnít come back from this one.
+He does this to show his affection for Dorinda, although he apparently canít bring himself to actually tell her he loves her.
+Inevitably, Pete takes on one last job when a major fire roars, and he doesnít come back alive from this one.

-Always doesnít exactly venture into much new ground creatively, though of course itís hard for any remake to indulge in fresh territory.
+Always doesnít exactly venture into much new ground creatively, though itís hard for any remake to indulge in fresh territory.
 Usually, the most a filmmaker can hope to do with this sort of effort is to give it an interesting twist or attitude.
-Again, I never saw A Guy Named Joe, so itís impossible for me to judge the success of Always in that department, but I canít say that much about the film seemed particularly inspiring.